 Article XII Dissolution.

-In the event of dissolution of AEIRS all of its assets remaining after payment of its obligations shall be distributed to and among such corporations, foundations, or other organization organized and operated exclusively for scientific, charitable or educational purposes consistent with those of the AEIRS determined by the Board of Directors).
+In the event of dissolution of AEIRS, all its assets remaining after payment of its obligations shall be distributed to and among such corporations, foundations, or other organizations organized and operated exclusively for scientific, charitable or educational purposes consistent with those of the AEIRS as determined by the Board of Directors.

-Updated July 2019
+Updated January 2022